anz-bank/pkg/log/README.md

     // Should you require the logger object itself, you can do so by using the
     // From API which will extract the logger in the context.
 If context does not
     // have any logger, it will returns a new standard logger.
 The returned logger
     // is copied for immutability.
-    logger := log.From(ctx)
+The logger returned by From have all the fields
+    // and configuration applied to it.
+The fields are also resolved, meaning
+    // any context reference will use any value in the context at the time of call. logger := log.From(ctx)
 }
 ```